Contextual Refinement of Higher-Order Concurrent Probabilistic Programs (Extended Version): Case Studies

 \subsection{Other Case Studies}

-For reasons of space, other case studies demonstrating the flexibility of our approach can be found in the Appendix.
-For example, similar to a result in \citet{prob-nondeterminismLR}, we show that there exists programs which are contextually equivalent to one another even though there are no optimal schedulers that witness the equivalence (\appref{app:optimal-scheduling}).
-We also present a concurrent one-time pad example that is beyond the scope of all previous techniques, where presampling tapes are utilized to linearize concurrent random samplings (\appref{app:one-time-pad}).
-Finally, we study the equations of the algebraic theory induced by the contextual equivalence relation in \theaplog (\appref{app:algebraic-theory}).
+For reasons of space, other case studies demonstrating the flexibility of our approach can be found in \ifbool{fullversion}{ the Appendix }{ the extended version of this paper~\cite{foxtrot-extended} }.
+For example, similar to a result in \citet{prob-nondeterminismLR}, we show that there exist programs which are contextually equivalent to one another even though there are no optimal schedulers that witness the equivalence\ifbool{fullversion}{ (\appref{app:optimal-scheduling})}{}.
+We also present a concurrent one-time pad example that is beyond the scope of all previous techniques, where presampling tapes are utilized to linearize concurrent random samplings\ifbool{fullversion}{ (\appref{app:one-time-pad})}{}.
+Finally, we study the equations of the algebraic theory induced by the contextual equivalence relation in \theaplog\ifbool{fullversion}{ (\appref{app:algebraic-theory})}{}.